 Understanding your menstrual cycle

 The chart below shows an optimum menstrual cycle of 28 days.
 A cycle length of 26-32 days, when regular, is perfectly normal.
 It is also normal for the occasional disruption to the cycle due to illness or stress. (i.e. the cycle may lengthen or shorten by a few days).
-A menstrual cycle that is always irregular suggests a problem, as does pain, emotional disturbances, spotting and anything other than a smooth fresh bleed.
+A menstrual cycle that is always irregular suggests a problem.
+The presence of pain, emotional disturbances, or spotting also indicates issues.
+Anything other than a smooth fresh bleed suggests a problem.

-The acupuncturist will provide treatment according to your TCM diagnosis, but modifications are made depending on which part of the cycle you are in.
+The acupuncturist will provide treatment based on your TCM diagnosis.
+They will modify it depending on the cycle phase you are in.
 The ‘nutritive’ Yin phase or follicular phase is all about egg development and preparation of the womb lining.
 The ‘active’ Yang or luteal phase is about the egg release and maintaining progesterone levels.

 Sometimes treatment will be carefully timed to coincide with the part of the menstrual cycle that needs attention.